apache/zeppelin/docs/install/install.md

   </tr>
 </table>

 There are two options to install Apache Zeppelin on your machine.
-One is [downloading prebuild binary package](#downloading-binary-package) from the archive.
+One is [downloading pre-built binary package](#downloading-binary-package) from the archive.
 You can download not only the latest stable version but also the older one if you need.
 The other option is [building from the source](#building-from-source).
 Although it can be unstable somehow since it is on development status, you can explore newly added feature and change it as you want.